flutter/cocoon/CI_YAML.md

 #
 # Tags example:
 # This test will be categorized as host only framework test.
+# Postsubmit runs will be passed "upload: all".
  - name: Linux analyze
    properties:
      tags: >-
        ["framework", "hostonly"]
+   postsubmit_properties:
+     - upload: all
 ```

 ## Adding new targets